 Leslie Lassitter Gahagan, a native of Elberta, AL, grew up on the waterways that she cherishes today.
 She holds a Bachelor of Science degree from the University of South Alabama with a major in marine biology.
-She began employment with the Alabama Department of Environmental Management as a stormwater inspector.
-She is currently employed with the City of Foley as the Environmental Manager for the City of Foley where she manages the Environmental and Nature Parks Departments.
+She began her career with the Alabama Department of Environmental Management as a stormwater inspector.
+In 2006, she began employment with the City of Foley.
+Leslie is the Environmental Manager for the City of Foley where she manages the Environmental and Nature Parks Departments.
 Her duties include monitoring various environmental issues, code compliance, and ordinance development as well as managing Graham Creek Nature Preserve.
 She is a Certified Professional in Erosion and Sediment Control.
-Leslie is active with many organizations including serving as the President of Wolf Bay Watershed Watch, President of the Alabama Chapter of the Soil and Water Conservation Society, co-chair of the Community Action Committee and member of the Coastal AL Clean Water Partnership.
-With the Mobile Bay National Estuary Program.
+Leslie is active with many organizations including serving as the President of Wolf Bay Watershed Watch, leader in the Alabama Chapter of the Soil and Water Conservation Society, co-chair of the Community Action Committee and member of the Executive Committee with the Mobile Bay National Estuary Program.
 Leslie and her husband, Shawn, reside in Miflin with their daughter Sadie.
 They have eight children and six grandchildren.
 Her hobbies include designing the haunted forest at Graham Creek and fishing.

 David Eckmanwas born and raised on a small family farm in Elberta, Alabama.
 His family grew a little bit of everything, including seasonal produce and various livestock, and is very active in outdoor recreation . . . always enjoyed hunting, fishing, and various sports.
 Some of David’s accomplishments include obtaining the rank of Eagle Scout and an education from Auburn University in Landscape Horticulture.
-A wide array of job opportunities in an outdoor setting such as golf course turf maintenance, farming, landscaping, and small business management and ownership have further afforded me the chance to develop a solid work ethic and leadership over the years.
-When I am not hard at work, I still enjoy passing the time hunting and fishing with friends and family in South Baldwin County.
-I believe that conservation and preservation is the key to enjoying the beautiful place I’ve called home for many years to come.
-I look forward to extending this mind set in any way that I can within the City of Foley’s nature parks.
+A wide array of job opportunities in an outdoor setting such as golf course turf maintenance, farming, landscaping, and small business management and ownership have further afforded him the chance to develop a solid work ethic and leadership over the years.
+“I believe that conservation and preservation is the key to enjoying the beautiful place I’ve called home, for many years to come.
+I look forward to extending this mind set in any way that I can within the City of Foley’s nature parks.”